Posts

 Image

-See the homepage headings.
+See the headings above.
 There are two PAGES here.
-The Scrapyard is stuff I write to indulge my interest in places and spaces, real and imagined, together with some snippets of history.
-I doubt that you share my arcane predilections but, after if you root around a bit, you might find something that sparkles.
+The Scrapyard Page is stuff I write to indulge my interest in places and spaces, real and imagined and the histories that shaped them.
+I doubt that you share my arcane predilections but if you root around a bit, you might find something that catches your eye.
 It is configured primarily for reading on a phone.
-The content has a London bias but does wander.
+The content wanders but has a London bias.
 My gaff, my rules.
-The Soapbox is a reliquary of my former professional involvement in shaping towns.
-I wasn't involved in the design or planning of things, but rather working out how to make change happen.
+The Soapbox Page is a reliquary of my former professional involvement in shaping towns.
+I wasn't involved in the design or planning of things, but rather working out how best to make them happen.
 Some of the posts here comprise material I prepared when I became more involved in training and the nitty gritty of policy.
 The more recent posts are simply musings on the changing scene since then.
 Why Oil Drum Lane?
 Remember Steptoe & Son?
-Another imagined scrapyard, set in inner West London where some of the filmed locations survive.
-Time pa...
+Another imagined scrapyard, set in inner West London where some of the filmed lo...

 Kings, Parliaments and Presidents